CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 # Create a resource group page in the portal

-Resource group pages are created for all our resources (corpora, lexical resources, tools and web services).
+Resource group pages are created for all resources (corpora, lexical resources, tools and web services).
 A resource group page contains all the relevant information about the resource and offers an overview of the latest versions, may it be source, VRT or Korp.

 Tools are mostly accessible via a web interface, or they can be installed via download from e.g. GitHub or Korp.
 Some tools were developed by member organizations of FIN-CLARIN / CLARIN ERIC.
 A resource group page offers detailed information about the tool, its usage, links to developers' webpages, user instuctions or download location.

-A resource group page is linked to from [Kielipankki's resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/).
+All resource group pages are linked to from [Kielipankki's resource families page](https://www.kielipankki.fi/corpora/resource-families-fin-clarin/).

-It should be tagged with categories (the particular Clarin resource family), to provide search possibilities in the portal.
+A group page in the portal should be tagged with categories (the particular Clarin resource family), to provide search possibilities in the portal.
 A resource can belong to more than one resource family.

 Each resource group page has to have a PID.
 For instructions on how to request a PID, see [docs: how to request a PID](howto_request_pid.md)

-The resource group page is linked to from the respective META-SHARE record of the resource as well as from the [list of published corpora](https://www.kielipankki.fi/corpora/) in the portal (column 'help') with the help of its PID.
+The resource group page is linked to from the respective META-SHARE record of the resource as well as from the [list of published corpora](https://www.kielipankki.fi/corpora/) in the portal (column 'Resource group and help') via its PID.
 (NOTE: Resources and tools not directly offered by Kielipankki, but by a member organization of FIN-CLARIN, might not have a META-SHARE record.)

 In the [list of tools](https://www.kielipankki.fi/tools/) the link to the resource group page is added to the column 'Info'.